-The computing environments comprise heterogeneous resources (PCs, workstations, clusters, and supercomputers), fabric management systems (single system image OS, queuing systems, etc.) and policies, and applications (scientific, engineering, and commercial) with varied requirements (CPU, I/O, memory, and/or network intensive).
+The computing environments comprise heterogeneous resources (PCs, workstations, clusters, and supercomputers), fabric management systems (single system image OS, queuing systems, etc.) and policies, and applications (scientific, engineering, and commercial) with varied requirements (CPU, input/output (I/O), memory and/or network intensive).
 The users: producers (also called resource owners) and consumers (also called end-users) have different goals, objectives, strategies, and demand patterns.
 More importantly both resources and end-users are geographically distributed with different time zones.
-In managing such complex grid environments, traditional approaches to resource management that attempt to optimize system-wide measures of performance cannot be employed.
+In managing such complex Grid environments, traditional approaches to resource management that attempt to optimize system-wide measures of performance cannot be employed.
 This is because traditional approaches use centralized policies that need complete state information and a common fabric management policy, or decentralized consensus based policy.
-In large-scale grid environments, t is impossible to define an acceptable system-wide performance matrix and common fabric management policy.
-Apart from the centralized approach, two other approaches that are used in distributed resource management are: hierarchical and decentralized scheduling or a combination of them [9].
+In large-scale Grid environments, it is impossible to define an acceptable system-wide performance matrix and common fabric management policy.
+Apart from the centralized approach, two other approaches that are used in distributed resource management are: hierarchical and decentralized scheduling or a combination of them [6].
 We note that similar heterogeneity and decentralization complexities exist in human economies where market driven economic models have been used to successfully manage them.
-Therefore, in [9][10][11], we investigated on the use of economics as a metaphor for management of resources in grid computing environments.